Destroying Bicolored $P_3$s by Deleting Few Edges: Introduction

 One example for such a problem is \textsc{Module Map}~\cite{SK18}.
 Here, the input is a simple graph with red and blue edges and the aim is to obtain by a minimum number of edge deletions and insertions a graph that contains no~$P_3$ with two blue edges, no~$P_3$ with a red and a blue edge, and no a triangle, called~$K_3$, with two blue edges and one red edge. \textsc{Module Map} arises in computational biology~\cite{AS14,SK18}; the red layer represents genetic interactions and the blue layer represents physical protein interactions~\cite{AS14}.

 Motivated by the practical application of \textsc{Module Map}, an edge deletion problem with bicolored forbidden induced subgraphs, we aim to study such problems from a more systematic and algorithmic point of view.
-Given the importance of~$P_3$-free graphs in the uncolored case, we focus on the problem where we want to destroy all \emph{bicolored~$P_3$s}, that is, all~$P_3$s with one blue and one red edge, by edge deletions. \begin{quote} \textsc{\Pt{} Deletion (BPD)}\\ \textbf{Input}: A two-colored graph~$G=(V, E_r,E_b)$ and an integer~$k \in \mathds{N}$.\\ \textbf{Question}: Can we delete at most~$k$ edges from~$G$ such that the remaining graph contains no \pt{} as induced subgraph? \end{quote} We use~$E:=E_r\uplus E_b$ to denote the set of all edges of~$G$,~$n:=|V|$ to denote the number of vertices in~$G$, and~$m:=|E|$ to denote the number of edges in~$G$.
+Given the importance of~$P_3$-free graphs in the uncolored case, we focus on the problem where we want to destroy all \emph{bicolored~$P_3$s}, that is, all~$P_3$s with one blue and one red edge, by edge deletions. \begin{quote} \textsc{\Pt{} Deletion (BPD)}\\ \textbf{Input}: A two-colored graph~$G=(V, E_r,E_b)$ and an integer~$k \in \mathds{N}$.\\ \textbf{Question}: Can we delete at most~$k$ edges from~$G$ such that the remaining graph contains no \pt{} as induced subgraph? \end{quote}